Generic source#

 One can configure a generic source to produce particles with energies depending on weights.
 To do so, one must provide two lists of the same size: one for energies, one for weights.
 Each energy is associated to the corresponding weight.
 Probabilities are derived from weights simply by normalizing the weights list.

-Several spectra are provided through the get_rad_gamma_spectrum function:
+1252 isotopes spectra are provided through the get_spectrum function:

 The source can be configured like this: